hoangduytran/blender-manual/manual/video_editing/edit/montage/strips/sound.rst

 Layered/crossed Sound strips are added together;
 the lower channel does not override and cut out higher channels (unlike image and video strips).
 This makes Blender an audio mixer.
-By adding audio tracks and using the curves to adjust each tracks' sound level, you have an automated dynamic multi-track audio mixer!
+By adding audio tracks and using the curves to adjust each tracks sound level, you have an automated dynamic multi-track audio mixer!

 .. seealso::

-   Sounds can be crossfaded by adding a :ref:`Sound Crossfade <bpy.ops.sequencer.crossfade_sounds>` effect.
+   Sounds can be cross-faded by adding a :ref:`Sound Crossfade <bpy.ops.sequencer.crossfade_sounds>` effect.

 Output